Thwin-A/hello-world/README.md

 Hi Humans!

 Thwin here!
 I like python and xml.
-I like eating large servings of rice and currey so be prepared!
+I like eating large servings of rice and curry so be prepared!